Martin Livings

 Martin Livings (born 1970) is an Australian author of horror, fantasy and science fiction.
 He has been writing short stories since 1990 and has been nominated for both the Ditmar Award and Aurealis Award.
 Livings resides in Perth, Western Australia.

 Livings' short fiction has appeared in the award-winning anthology Daikaiju!
 (Agog!
 Press), as well as in Borderlands, Agog!
 Terrific Tales (Agog!
 Press) and Eidolon, among many others.
-His work has been listed in the Year's Best Horror and Fantasy Recommended Reading, and reprinted in Year's Best Australian SF and Fantasy Volume 2 (MirrorDanse Books, 2006), Australian Dark Fantasy and Horror, 2006 Edition (Brimstone Press, 2006), and The Year's Best Australian Fantasy and Horror in 2010, 2012, 2013 and 2015 (Ticonderoga Publications).
+His work has been listed in the Year's Best Horror and Fantasy Recommended Reading, and reprinted in Year's Best Australian Science Fiction and Fantasy, Volume 2 (MirrorDanse Books, 2006), Australian Dark Fantasy and Horror, Volume 1 (Brimstone Press, 2006), and The Year's Best Australian Fantasy and Horror in 2010, 2012, 2013 and 2015 (Ticonderoga Publications).

 His first novel, Carnies, was published by Lothian Books in Australia in June 2006.
 Carnies was nominated for an Aurealis Award and won the 2007 Tin Duck Award for Best Novel by a Western Australian.
-His collection of short stories, Living With the Dead, was released in 2012 by Dark Prints Press, and an original story from the collection, "Birthday Suit", won the Australian Shadows award for Best Short Fiction that year.
+His collection of short stories, Living with the Dead, was released in 2012 by Dark Prints Press, and an original story from the collection, "Birthday Suit", won the Australian Shadows Award for Best Short Fiction that year.